FrontendSolutionsGmbH/ufp-core-frontend/ufp-core/src/modules/config/README.md

         value = ThrowParam('Config value has to be set'), area = 'default'
     })

-    NOTE: ThrowParam() indicates mandatory
+##### Example

+ufp-core binds the actioncreators and selectors to the store in the main manifest, unbounded and original actioncreator is retrieved like this:

+    import UfpConfig from 'ufp-core/lib/modules/config/Manifest'

+    // Bound ActionCreator
+    UfpConfig.setConfigValue

+    // Unbound Actioncreator (to be used by connect() redux utilities UfpConfig.actionCreators.setConfigValue

 ### Selectors

+There is only one selector needed to retrieve a config value

 #### getConfigValue

-a stored config value is accessed using the selector
+a stored config value is accessed using the selector providing key and optional area

     ConfigSelectors.getConfigValue: (globalState,{
             key = ThrowParam('Config Key has to be set'), area = 'default'
     })

-    NOTE: ThrowParam() indicates mandatory
+ufp-core binds the actioncreators and selectors to the store in the main manifest, unbounded and original actioncreator is retrieved like this:

+    // Bound ActionCreator
+    UfpConfig.getConfigValue

+    // Unbound Actioncreator (to be used by connect() redux utilities UfpConfig.actionCreators.getConfigValue